DL-Based Beam Management for mmWave Vehicular Networks Exploring Temporal Correlation: Beam Tracking: Problem Formulation, Metrics, and Datasets

 We assume a \textit{narrowband} channel model, meaning the channel's frequency response is approximately constant over the bandwidth of interest.
 To capture spatial characteristics, we adopt a geometric-based channel representation incorporating $L$ \ac{MPC}, each associated with specific \ac{AoA} and \ac{AoD}, as well as a complex path gain $\alpha_\ell$~\cite{Heath16}.

 The narrowband \ac{MIMO} channel matrix is defined as:

-where $\alpha_\ell$ is the complex gain of the $\ell$-th path, and $\mathbf{a}_t$ and $\mathbf{a}_r$ are the array response vectors for the transmit and receive antennas, which are parameterized by azimuth and elevation angles of departure and arrival, respectively.
+where $N_{tx}$ and $N_{rx}$ denote the number of transmit and receive antenna elements, respectively, $\alpha_\ell$ is the complex gain of the $\ell$-th path, and $\mathbf{a}_t$ and $\mathbf{a}_r$ are the array response vectors for the transmit and receive antennas, which are parameterized by azimuth and elevation angles of departure and arrival, respectively.

 This paper addresses beam tracking, \textit{i.e.} the process of dynamically selecting the optimal beam pair in real-time, as transmitter and receiver positions—and consequently, channel conditions—evolve~\cite{giordani2018tutorial}.
 This is especially crucial in mobile environments where \ac{LOS} paths can become obstructed, and dominant signal paths change rapidly, as illustrated in Figure~\ref{fig:tracking_example}.
 In this context, efficient beam tracking techniques aim to reduce beam search and alignment overhead, maintain signal quality by aligning with the strongest path, and operate in real time using historical beam sequences or side information.